 My father is obese, and my childhood was fraught with weight worries via my mother.
 She didn’t want my two sisters and me to follow in our father’s unhealthy footsteps, so diets were a constant topic of discussion, and my dad’s inability to stay on one, a never-ending source of conflict.

 I wanted to make darn sure I didn’t end up like my father, so naturally, I studied nutrition in college.
 Free from my mother’s food influence, I also started a full-blown love affair with eating.
 I discovered farmers’ markets, gourmet food stores and the world of culinary arts.
 Basically, I became a foodie.

 Unfortunately, my love of food was always coupled with my fear of it.
 I would indulge in a decadent multi-course meal, and then survive on only bananas and lattes for the next few days to be sure I didn’t (God forbid) gain any weight.
-This cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.
+Extreme dieting and restriction (and subsequent binging) was the norm, and this cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.

 By my late twenties, my entire life was in shambles.
-My marriage was falling apart, my career was stagnant, I was in debt up to my eyeballs, and I was drinking WAY too much to hide from the pain that had become my life.
+My marriage was falling apart, my career was stagnant, my health was in shambles, and I was drinking WAY too much to hide from the pain that had become my life.
 I was an emotionally destructive and seriously dysfunctional mess.

-- I enjoy a clean-eating and food-loving life without guilt or fear (can you say, Hallelujah!).
+- I enjoy a clean-eating and food-loving life without guilt or fear.

-- And I have a thriving career I’m passionate about (I help women build healthy lives they love, I write for top magazines, I work with Oprah’s peeps, and I’ve published several nutrition books— not too shabby!).
+- And I have a thriving career I’m passionate about (I help women build healthy lives they love.)

 Is my life perfect?
 No way.
 Do I still struggle?
 You bet.
 But what I’ve learned has changed the way I live—now it can change yours, too.